 I hope this note finds you well.
-Thank you again for agreeing to write my letter of recommendations.
+Thank you again for agreeing to write my letters of recommendation.
 I really appreciate your help.
-I’ve included my resume and some other information that I hope will make the process easier for you.
+I’ve included my résumé and some other information that I hope will make the process easier for you.

 I’m applying to State University and Nearby College which both have deadlines of Nov.
 1, so there’s no rush.
 I’m planning to study [anticipated major] and work on [career goals].

 Please let me know if there is any other information I can provide or if you have any questions.
 Thanks again so much for your help!